StevenBlack/vocab/million-dollar-words.md

 solstice and charmed the winds and seas, calming them during that period.
 It has simply come to mean calm, tranquil, and happy.
 People often refer to "the halcyon days" when they are feeling nostalgic about an easier or more prosperous time in their lives.
-It's pronounced HAL-SEE-ON.

 ### halidom
 A holy place, thing, or sanctuary, such as a chapel or church.
-Halidome can also be spelled with an e on the end, and it's pronounced HAL-IH-DOME.
+Halidome can also be spelled with an e on the end.

 ### handsel